aloksingh72/Frontend/HTML/readme.md

 2.To create a form in html we use <form></form> tag.
 3. It is a container tag.
 4. In html form we are accepting input from the user in an input field.
-5. To create inpit field  we use <input> tag It is non-container tag(Un-pair tag)
+5. To create input field  we use <input> tag It is non-container tag(Un-pair tag)

 # Attributes of input tag.
 1.Type: Type attribute is used to specify which type of data be can accept in an input field.